lsspkk/finnish-news-tools/translator/example-azure-setup.md

      - Or select an existing one
    - Region: Choose a region close to you (e.g., "West Europe", "East US")
      - Note: The region affects latency but not functionality
-   - Name: Give your resource a unique name (e.g., `finnish-translator`)
+   - Name: Give your resource a unique name (e.g., `translator-placeholder`)
    - Pricing Tier:
      - Free (F0): 2 million characters per month free
      - Standard (S1): Pay-as-you-go pricing